 - (a) Men who have sex with Men

-- (b) Men who buy sex from illegal sex workers
+- (b) Men who buy sex from sex workers

-- (c) Illegal sex workers (street and entertainment based)
+- (c) Sex workers

 - (d) Inmates and Drug Rehab clients

 - (e) Male and Female Migrant workers

 Special education programmes are carried out for sex workers to educate them on STIs and HIV, modes of transmission and to strongly promote the use of condoms.
-Similar programmes to educate potential indirect sex workers (e.g. masseuses) have also been implemented.
+Similar programmes to educate potential indirect sex workers have also been implemented.